Who is one person a founder should seek out to help with a new online startup business?

 Katie lyon, Allegiance Flag Supply

 Seasoned Web Developer

 A founder should seek out an experienced web developer to help with a new online startup business.
 Ideally, the person will have a large breadth of engineering experience and will be able to provide guidance on everything from website design to backend functionality.

 Matthew Ramirez, Rephrasely

 An SEO Specialist

 In the world of digital marketing, nothing gets your website the kind of exposure that it needs than strong SEO strategies.
-By approaching an SEO specialist, entrepreneurs can rest assured that their marketing efforts are in safe hands, since SEO relies on tangible data and metrics that other digital marketing methods can often fail to quantify.
+By approaching an SEO specialist and an adwords agency based in Sydney, entrepreneurs can rest assured that their marketing efforts are in safe hands, since SEO relies on tangible data and metrics that other digital marketing methods can often fail to quantify.

 Demi Yilmaz, Colonist.io